tonyboylehub/candymachine-v2-boiler-mint-site-noFLP/README.md

 I'll update the readme later with a full formated doc but for now this will have to do!

-But essentially you want to head into 3 main areas after install all the repositories.
+But essentially you want to head into 3 main areas after install all the repositories and added your candy machine ID to the .env

 --------------------